 - A short-course that is a prerequisite for the detailed course on the fiqh of menstruation and lochia according to the Hanafi school of law.

-- Includes six pre-recorded lessons and weekly live sessions
+- Includes five pre-recorded lessons and weekly live sessions

 - Course material is obligatory knowledge for Muslim women, as well as for husbands, fathers, and guardians

 - An in-depth knowledge of this topic is critical as it affects other acts of worship

 - Course clarifies misconceptions based on culture or hearsay

 - Ustadha Hedaya is a recognized expert on menstruation and related issues